 Here’s how and where to sell coins online or in person…

-How To Take Pictures Of Coins
+How To Take Pictures Of Coins For Sale

 When listing your coins for sale online, clear (non-blurry) photos are important!

-Think about how aggravating it is when you see a listing for a home or car for sale online and all you can see is 1 or 2 blurry photos.
+Think about how aggravating it is when you see a listing for a home for sale or a car for sale online and all you can see is 1 or 2 blurry photos.
 Chances are, you won’t even consider calling that seller for more info — especially not if there are other online ads with much clearer photos.

 Well, the same applies to coins.
 The clearer your photos, the better!